Kunnamangalam

 Kunnamangalam is a growing census town located about 14 km east of Kozhikode city on National highway 766.
 Nearby places are Koduvally, Mukkam, Chathamangalam, and Kattangal.
 India's premier educational institutions like Indian Institute of Management, Kozhikode (IIMK), National Institute of Technology Calicut, National Institute of Electronics & Information Technology, Indian Institute of Spices Research, and Kerala School of Mathematics, Kozhikode are located here.
-Kunnamangalam is developing as a suburb of Kozhikode, Kunnamangalam is the east side entry of Calicut city.
+It is developing as a suburb in the east side entry of Kozhikode city.

+Demography

+Kunnamangalam is the headquarters of Kunnamangalam Gramapanchayath.
+Hindus, Muslims and Christians are residing here intermixed with various temples, mosques and churches.